- Areas of Study

 - Requests for undergraduate travel are permitted if the travel is associated with conducting the research/creative activity.
 Proposals requesting conference travel funds only are allowed, but have lower funding priority.

-- Proposed budgets should not exceed $3,000.
+- Proposed budgets should not exceed $3,500 ($3,000 from the College and $500 from the VPR to support travel to present research at academic conferences).
 Applicants are encouraged to seek a match from departmental or program funds if appropriate.
-Fund matches must be noted in the submitted budget.
+Fund matches must be noted on the submitted budget worksheet.

 - Proposals that fail to follow the guidelines outlined in this document will be denied.

-- Students who accept funds agree to have their projects communicated via social media and to write a thank you letter to donors who provide gifts to support undergraduate research and creative activities.
+- Faculty and students who accept funds agree to have their projects communicated via social and other media and to write a thank you letter to donors who provide gifts to support undergraduate research and creative activities.
+Please work with Tanya Butler (tanya.butler@UND.edu), Engagement Coordinator for the College of Arts & Sciences, to disseminate information about your project.

-Project narrative: In 1,000 words or less, describe the nature of the project, the impact that the research/creative activity will have on the student, the roles to be played by the student and faculty advisor, and the need for the funding.
+- Project narrative: In 1,500 words or less, describe the nature of the project, the impact that the research/creative activity will have on the student, the roles to be played by the student and faculty advisor, and the need for the funding.
+If applicable, explain how it aligns with the Grand Challenges outlined in the UND Strategic Plan.
+Describe the proposed research/creative activity, and include some brief background on the topic, specific objectives, and proposed methods.

-Budget: Complete the Budget Request Form in the application packet.
+- Budget: Complete the budget request form that accompanies this document.
 Clearly describe how the requested funds will be spent.
 Note that equipment purchases are not allowed.
-For additional instructions, please refer to the document “Budget Guidelines for Research Initiatives.”
+For additional instructions, please refer to the document “Budget Guidelines for Research Initiatives” found under Research Initiatives on the College of Arts & Sciences web page.

 Award Selection Criteria

-Members of the Resources and Infrastructure Committee within the College of Arts & Sciences will review and score proposals and make recommendations to the Dean, who will award funding.
+Members of the Resources and Infrastructure Committee within the College of Arts & Sciences will review and score proposals and make recommendations to the Dean, who will make final decisions and award funding in consultation with the VPR.

 Reviewers will be asked to evaluate and rank applications according to the following criteria: